Skip to main content

 • Had better memory and executive function.

 Physical therapists are movement experts.
-They improve quality of life throught hands-on care, patient education, and prescribed movement.
+They improve quality of life through hands-on care, patient education, and prescribed movement.
 Physical therapists can design exercise programs to help older adults reduce their risk of cognitive decline.
 They also can help people with who already have dementia or Alzheimer's disease.
 The goal is to help older adults stay active and independent for as long as possible.

 Related Resources